-(iii) Other financial liabilities:
+(ii) Financial liabilities at amortised cost:

-Accounts payable and accrued liabilities are classified as other financial liabilities.
-Such financial liabilities are recognized initially at fair value plus any directly attributable transaction costs.
-Subsequent to initial recognition these financial liabilities are measured at amortized cost using the effective interest method.
+Financial liabilities at amortised cost are liabilities not classified as held for trading, or is not designated at fair value through profit or loss on initial recognition.
+Such liability are recognized initially at fair value plus any directly attributable transaction costs.
+Subsequent to initial recognition they are measured at amortized cost using the effective interest method.